joelouthan/theologic.us/content/posts/here-is-love/2012-08-22-here-is-love.md

 Grace and love, like mighty rivers,
 Poured incessant from above,
 And Heav’n’s peace and perfect justice
-Kissed a guilty world in love.</pre>
+Kissed a guilty world in love.

-<pre style="padding-left: 30px;">Let me all Thy love accepting,
+Let me all Thy love accepting,
 Love Thee, ever all my days;
 Let me seek Thy kingdom only
 And my life be to Thy praise;